SDGs in Nepal: Funding Needs, Gaps, and Strategic Way Forward

-Kathmandu: Nepal will require an estimated Rs 21.17 trillion (Rs 2,11,65,00,00,00,000) to fully implement the Sustainable Development Goals (SDGs) between 2024 and 2030, according to a new report released by the National Planning Commission (NPC).
+Kathmandu: Nepal will require an estimated Rs 21.17 trillion (Rs 2,11,65,00,00,00,000) to fully implement the Sustainable Development Goals (SDGs) in Nepal between 2024 and 2030, according to a new report released by the National Planning Commission (NPC).

 Breakdown of Investment Needs by SDG Goals: